How can music help people who have Alzheimer's disease?

 For example, music can:

-Music can also benefit caregivers by reducing anxiety, lightening the mood and providing a way to connect with loved ones who have Alzheimer's disease — especially those who have difficulty communicating.
+Music can also benefit caregivers by reducing anxiety and distress, lightening the mood and providing a way to connect with loved ones who have Alzheimer's disease — especially those who have difficulty communicating.

 If you'd like to use music to help a loved one who has Alzheimer's disease, consider these tips:

 - Think about your loved one's preferences.
 What kind of music does your loved one enjoy?
 What music evokes memories of happy times in his or her life?
 Involve family and friends by asking them to suggest songs or make playlists.